-For the linearization of the positive direction of motion: Increase the target position using the MOV command stepwise from 0 μm to the upper travel range limit of the positioner while reading the position of the positioner on the external measuring device.

-For the linearization of the negative direction of motion: Reduce the target position using the MOV command stepwise from the upper travel range limit to $0 \ \mu$ m.

-2. Using the trimmer adjustment tool, adjust the R144 (p.
-37) ILS adjust potentiometer on the main board until the position of the positioner changes as linearly as possible as a function of the target position.
+- For the linearization of the positive direction of motion: Increase the target position using the MOV command stepwise from 0 μm to the upper travel range limit of the positioner while reading the position of the positioner on the external measuring device.
+For the linearization of the negative direction of motion: Reduce the target position using the MOV command stepwise from the upper travel range limit to 0 μm. - 2.
+Adjust the R39 (p.
+36) linearization potentiometer on the E-801 sensor submodule by using the trimmer adjustment tool so that the position of the positioner changes as linearly as possible as a function of the target position.

-Adjusting the ILS adjust potentiometer also changes the sensor gain.
+Adjusting the linearization potentiometer also changes the sensor gain.